SwimmingHoles.info logo

 DIRECTIONS From Harrison in the north-west part of AR (very near the Missouri border) take RT 7 south about 20 miles to Jasper (see JASPER AREA swimming holes) then take RT 74 west about 11 miles toward Ponca, then:

 STEEL CREEK [STEE]: Swimming places in the Buffalo River in the Steel Creek (National Forest) campground.
 Many areas behind the campsites may be shallow, but a good deep place is in the river near the horse camping section of the campground, below some riffles in the river.
 May have to swim here across the river for the best gravel beach area.
 PHOTO , PHOTO .
 Camping at site.
-LAT, LON lat=36.03885, lon=-93.3358(source: Measured) (accuracy: exact) LINK TO GOOGLE MAP MAP.
+LAT, LON lat=36.03885, lon=-93.3358(source: Measured) (accuracy: exact) LINK TO GOOGLE MAP.
 To get here, go west on RT 74 until you see the sign for the Steel Creek campground.
 Go to the horse camp area, the swimming hole is here in the river.
 Very confident.
 Verified 5/09.
 Updated 6/09.

 PONCA BRIDGE [PONC]: Swimming place at low water bridge in the Buffalo River.
 Camping nearby at Steel Creek or Lost Valley (National Forest) campgrounds.
 PHOTO .
-LAT, LON lat=36.02111, lon=-93.35472(source: Measured) (accuracy: exact) LINK TO GOOGLE MAP MAP.
+LAT, LON lat=36.02111, lon=-93.35472(source: Measured) (accuracy: exact) LINK TO GOOGLE MAP.
 To get here, continue west on RT 74 then turn south on RT 43 at Ponca.
 After you turn south on RT 43, make an immediate left on a road the goes down to the river at the low water bridge.
-The swimmming place is here at the bridge.
+The swimming place is here at the bridge.
 Very confident.
 Verified 5/09.
 Updated 6/09.

 CONFIDENCE Very confident